-There are several completely legal tricks to get you customers spend more in your store.
-Big retailers do it all to time to boost the bottom line.
+There are several completely legal tricks to get your customers to spend more in your store.
+Big retailers do it all in time to boost the bottom line.

 Large retail stores keep “Sale”, “Discount”, “Up to 70% off” signs on windows.